 Shortly after drop/add, the remaining students will be divided into small groups (3-5 students per group).
-The group will self-select each of the following roles for the students:
+The group will self-select each of the following roles for the students.

-- 1. Group leader it the responsibility of this person to contact all other group members and organize meetings - 2.
-Energizer it is the responsibility of this person to keep the group on task - 3.
-Goal setter it is the responsibility of this person to set goals for each group meeting - 4.
-Group recorder it is the responsibility of this person to collect the slides at the end and organize them into a cohesive order.
-This person will also be responsible for submitting the final product to the TA - 5.
-Critic it is the responsibility of this person to create a slide or two that highlights the weaknesses of the proposed solution created by the group slide that presents the limiting factors, challenges, and weaknesses of the proposed solution to the problem.
+- Group leader it the responsibility of this person to contact all other group members and organize meetings - Energizer it is the responsibility of this person to keep the group on task - Goal setter it is the responsibility of this person to set goals for each group meeting - Group recorder it is the responsibility of this person to collect the slides at the end and organize them into a cohesive order.
+This person will also be responsible for submitting the final product to the TA - Critic it is the responsibility of this person to create a slide or two that highlights the weaknesses of the proposed solution created by the group

+A series of short scenarios will be distributed to the various groups.
+The group will create a PowerPoint presentation detailing the problem presented in the scenario and how the group plans to solve the problem.
+All group members are expected to contribute to this project in addition to the extra assigned roles (group leader, critic).
+The Critic will create an additional slide that presents the limiting factors, challenges, and weaknesses of the proposed solution to the problem.
 The final product will be a single, cohesive set of slides with a logical order and flow, as well as a slide containing citations.
-There should be a cover slide that includes each group member's name and the additional role they played.
-The final product will be assembled and submitted by the group recorder to the assignment page on Canvas.
+There should be a cover slide that includes each group members name and the additional role they played.
+The final product will be assembled and submitted by the group recorder to the course TA.
 Each student is required to put their initials at the bottom of each slide they produce or contributed to.
 If two people co-produce a slide, both sets of initials should be placed at the bottom of the slide.
 Each student will receive an individual grade.
 Negligent or unresponsive students who contribute little or nothing to the project will receive a lower grade and will not impact the individual grades of those students who do participate.
 This assignment will be due later in the semester to ensure plenty of time for the groups to organize and produce a quality presentation.